f50523a/google-trend-treemap/README.md

-Google Trend Treemap
+📈 Google Trends Taiwan Treemap
-Generate a Treemap chart of Google trending searches with one click.
-This project runs as a web API that fetches real-time data and visualizes it dynamically.
+Generate a real-time Treemap chart of Google trending searches in Taiwan with just one click.
+This project launches a browser in the background to fetch the latest data and displays a dynamic chart directly.

 🔍 Features
-Automatically scrapes Google Trends (Traditional Chinese interface)
+Auto-scrapes Google Trends (Traditional Chinese) using Playwright

+Filters to show only active trending topics

+Sorts by search volume, displays top 50

-Treemap visualization showing search volume
+Real-time Treemap visualization using Plotly

-Deployable as a public web API for real-time usage
+Deployable as a public interactive web interface

 🧰 Tech Stack
-Python + Flask

-Playwright (for browser automation)
+Python + Playwright (headless browser scraping)

+Pandas (data processing)

-Pandas + Plotly (data processing & visualization)
+Plotly (Treemap visualization)

+📸 Demo

+↑ Generated Treemap chart

+💡 How It Works
+Launches a headless Chromium browser

+Forces Traditional Chinese UI on Google Trends

+Enables "Only show active trends"

+Sorts by search volume, 50 results per page

+Clicks Export → Download CSV

+Parses and cleans the data

+Visualizes using Plotly Treemap

-🚀 Quick Deployment (Fly.io)
+🚀 Quick Run (for local test)
-Fork this repository

-Install Fly CLI

-Log in via CLI: fly auth login

-Launch app: fly launch (follow prompts)

-Edit fly.toml to adjust region and port (usually 8080)

-Deploy: fly deploy

-Visit your Fly.io app URL to view the live Treemap
+bash
+复制
+编辑
+pip install -r requirements.txt python main.py
+The chart will auto-display after scraping completes (~10s).

 📂 Project Structure
-graphql
+bash
 复制
 编辑
-├── api.py             # Flask API entry point
+.
-├── analysis_tool.py   # Data processing & plotting module
+├── analysis_tool.py     # Web scraper + cleaner + visualizer
+├── main.py              # Entry point: one-click run
 ├── requirements.txt     # Python dependencies
+├── 作图.jpg               # Sample output
-├── fly.toml           # Fly.io deployment configuration
+├── 过程.jpg               # Screenshot of scraping flow
-└── README.md          # Project description
+└── README.md
+✅ Use Case
+This project is designed to be shared as a live demo or interview portfolio to showcase:

+Python automation

+Real-time data processing

+Clean and interactive visualization